 Let me start by reminding you once again that you will need to adjust your times according to where you live, so the further north you are and the further higher in altitude (higher above sea level) you may also need to adjust your sowing times.

-Out in the market garden, there are onion sets that I put in in the autumn and some shallots as well and I’ve already got three rows of carrots sown into the ground.
-It’s a really nice area that the chickens have been preparing for the last couple of years, added to which I’ve put lots of used, composted, chicken bedding on top, but I haven’t sown into that bedding.
-Instead I’ve dug down with my fingers and made a drill and planted into that, so that the seeds are going down onto the soil and get covered back over.
+Out in the market garden, there are onion sets that I planted in the autumn and some shallots as well.
+I’ve already got three rows of carrots sown into the ground.
+It’s a really nice area that the chickens have been preparing for the last couple of years.
+Added to which I’ve put lots of used, composted, chicken bedding on top, but I haven’t sown into that bedding.
+Instead I’ve dug down with my fingers and made a drill and planted into that.
+This way the seeds are going down onto the soil and get covered back over.

-I think this year I’m going to do direct sowing, so I’ll just create a narrow drill in a bed and sow a fine row of seeds and then I will probably thin them out to about 2-3 inches as a part, I don’t think they need a huge amount of space because I don’t want an enormous root.
+I think this year I’m going to do direct sowing, of Hamburg parsley.
+I’ll create a narrow drill in a bed and sow a fine row of seeds and then I will probably thin them out to about 2-3 inches as a part.
+I don’t think they need a huge amount of space because I don’t want an enormous root.
 I’m quite happy just to have them as a top-up to the other root vegetables that we grow.
 Celeriac I will start off in modules, I’ll put in 1 seed per module and I’ll be starting the celeriac this week.

 First and second early potatoes usually go in during March, but if you haven’t got them in yet, it doesn’t matter, they can go in now.
 So although I might have some of them early, some of them I leave to mature and have them a little later as well.
-They’ve gone in on the surface of the soil and then I’ve piled grass clippings on top of them and as the season goes on I’ll continue to put grass clippings on them.
+They’ve gone in on the surface of the soil and then I’ve piled grass clippings on top of them.
+As the season goes on I’ll continue to put grass clippings on them.
 When it comes to harvesting them you just put your hand in through the grass clippings and you will find the potatoes there waiting for you.
 It’s a really simple and no dig method of growing potatoes.
 And maincrop potatoes can also go in.

-The hungry gap is that period from March to June when the summer and autumn vegetables are over, but the next season hasn’t begun yet, and anything that will fill that gap, I think is a really valuable crop to grow.
+The hungry gap is that period from March to June when the summer and autumn vegetables are over, but the next season hasn’t begun yet.
+And anything that will fill that gap, I think is a really valuable crop to grow.

-As soon as it’s warm enough in your area, you can get broad beans direct sown into the ground.
+As soon as it’s warm enough in your area, you can get fava beans or broad beans direct sown into the ground.
 Direct sown just means straight into the ground rather than into compost in trays first.
 So, you can get them straight into the ground or you can start them off in modules, trays and little seed trays and pots.

 And don’t forget to sow your beetroot.
 You can grow that, eat the leaves and then as they mature, you can eat the root as well.